MAT Manual

 Apply

-in a destructive manner.
-Returnx
+tanhelementwise toxin a destructive manner.
+Returnx.

 Finally, some neural network operations.